gavingmiller/ocr-screen-shot-app/README.md

 2. Replace the placeholder entry IDs in `GoogleFormPoster.swift` with the actual field entry IDs from your Google Form.
 3. Build and run on an iOS device running iOS 16 or later.

-This repository does not include an Xcode project file.
-Simply add these Swift source files to a new SwiftUI iOS project.
+This repository now includes an `OCRScreenShotApp.xcodeproj` file.
+Open this project in Xcode to build and run the app.